TickTeam/guide-tt/android_app/5_how_to_upgrade_torenew_pro_account.md

 ###How to upgrade to/renew Pro account?
-1.Slide the screen to the right.
+1.Open TickTick on your android device, and slide the screen to the right.

 2.Tap your account in the upper left hand corner to enter account details.